aminmarashi/blog-old/posts/programming_is_cool.md

 it to match their fantasies.

-Many of great programmers I know became programmers because of their field of interest introduced them to programming, some examples are: robotics, game development, simulation software in physics and biology, and mathematical software.
+Many of great programmers I know became programmers because of their field of interest introduced them to programming.
+Fields like: robotics, game development, simulation software in physics and biology, and mathematical software are such examples.

 People fascinated about those things tend to be interested in learning programming, because it gives them more power and control over what they want to do with their ideas.

-A vast number of people also learn to program because it was probably a good/only way for them to start making money, by learning a skill in a relatively short amount of time.
+A vast number of people also learn to program because it was probably a good or the only way for them to start making money, by learning a skill in a relatively short amount of time.

-Either way, once you learn how to talk to a computer, you can harness its powers and use it to solving real-world problems and making something cool.
+Either way, once you learn how to talk to a computer, you can harness its powers and use it for solving real-world problems and making something cool.

 There are very few people that actually like programming for the sake of programming itself, after all, we like to make a connection with real life and our fantasies.